-Recovery after a meniscus injury depends on how much of your meniscus and other tissue in your knee are damaged.
+Recovery after a meniscus injury depends on how badly the meniscus and other tissues in your knee are damaged.
 With a mild injury, your recovery may take only 1-2 weeks, or less.
 With a severe injury, your recovery may take up to 1 month or longer.

-If you have a mild injury, our team removes the torn flap of meniscus and trims your meniscus back to healthy tissue, leaving a balanced, stable rim.
-For a more severe injury, he may need to remove more meniscus, but will leave as much healthy meniscus as possible.
+If you have a mild injury, our team removes the torn flap of cartilage and trims your meniscus back to healthy tissue, leaving a balanced, stable rim.
+For a more severe injury, your surgeon may need to remove more meniscus, but will leave as much healthy meniscus as possible.
 After arthroscopy, surface cartilage takes over to absorb shock for the removed meniscus.
 In some cases, a torn meniscus can be saved by suturing.

 It is important to know that if your meniscus is repaired, an open incision might be used and you will have a prolonged recovery period with up to six weeks on crutches and up to six months of restricted activities.
 This procedure can still fail, and require further surgery.

-Recovery from a wear and tear problem depends on how much surface cartilage damage you have and the extent of surgery you need.
+Recovery from a wear and tear problem depends on the extent of surface cartilage damage sustained, and the nature of the surgery performed to fix it.
 With a mild problem, your recovery may take one to two weeks.
-With a severe problem your recovery may take as long as two months, or MAY NOT BE HELPED WITH ARTHROSCOPIC SURGERY ALONE.
+With a severe problem, your recovery may take as long as two months, or MAY NOT BE HELPED WITH ARTHROSCOPIC SURGERY ALONE.
 As you get older, the likelihood of relief with arthroscopy goes down, and should be approached with lower expectations and caution, after other more conservative treatment fails.

 Surface Cartilage Surgery

-For a mild wear and tear problem our team may shave and smooth the rough cartilage.
+For a mild wear and tear problem, our team may shave and smooth the rough cartilage.
 For a more severe wear and tear problem with areas of exposed bone, the surgeon uses a special burr to abrade the underlying bone to stimulate new cartilage growth.
 He may also remove any loose bodies and bone spurs, and trim any damaged meniscus.
-You may have a biopsy for cartilage growth to be performed in a lab.
+You may have a biopsy for cartilage growth, which will be performed in a lab.

 Patella (kneecap) Problem